wamp-proto/wamp-proto/spec/README.md

 ### Subscribing and Unsubscribing

-The message flow between *Subscribers* and a *Broker* for subscribing and unsubscribing involves the following messages:
+The message flow between *Enpoints* implementing the role of *Subscriber* and *Routers* implementing the role of *Broker* for subscribing and unsubscribing involves the following messages:

  1. `SUBSCRIBE`
  2. `SUBSCRIBED`